Vowel and consonant sounds in a syllable

 Consonant clusters can occur at the beginning, middle, or end of a word.

-The term cluster emphasizes the closeness of these consonant sounds without any vowel sounds in between.
+The term cluster emphasises the closeness of these consonant sounds, without any vowel sounds in between.

 Here are some examples of clusters: